Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 6. Chicken + Rice Soup (Low-Fat)

 There's a reason this is what your grandmother made when you were sick.
-Simple chicken soup with white rice is gentle, warm (not hot — let it cool to warm), and the salt and liquid help with hydration.
+Simple chicken soup with white rice and vegetables is gentle, warm (not hot — let it cool to warm), and the salt and liquid help your body stay healthy and hydrated.
 The key is keeping it low-fat.
 Greasy chicken soup will backfire.
 Use pre-cooked chicken breast, not rotisserie with skin.

 - 3 oz shredded chicken breast